ohmjs/ohm/README.md

 Getting Started
 ---------------

-The easiest way to get started with Ohm is to play with one of the following examples on JSFiddle:
+The easiest way to get started with Ohm is to use the [ohm interactive editor](https://ohmlang.github.io/editor/).
+Alternatively, play with one of the following examples on JSFiddle:

 - [Basic parsing example](https://jsfiddle.net/pdubroy/p3b1v2xb/)
 - [Arithmetic example with semantics](https://jsfiddle.net/pdubroy/15k63qae/)